 You can now deploy Microsoft Defender ATP Endpoint Detection and Response (EDR) onboarding policies to Configuration Manager managed clients.
 These clients don't require Azure AD or MDM enrollment, and the policy is targeted at ConfigMgr collections rather than Azure AD Groups.

 This capability allows customers to manage both Intune MDM and Configuration Manager client EDR/ATP onboarding from a single management experience - the Microsoft Endpoint Manager admin center.
 For more information, see Endpoint detection and response policy for endpoint security in Intune.

 You'll need the hotfix rollup, KB4563473, installed in your environment for this feature.

 The BitLocker management policy now includes additional settings, including policies for fixed and removable drives.
 For more information, see BitLocker settings reference.

 In Configuration Manager current branch version 1910, to integrate the BitLocker recovery service you had to HTTPS-enable a management point.
 The HTTPS connection is necessary to encrypt the recovery keys across the network from the Configuration Manager client to the management point.
 Configuring the management point and all clients for HTTPS can be challenging for many customers.

 Starting in this version, the HTTPS requirement is for the IIS website that hosts the recovery service, not the entire management point role.
 This change relaxes the certificate requirements, and still encrypts the recovery keys in transit.
-For more information, see Encrypt recovery data.
+For more information, see Encrypt recovery data over the network.

 Integrate with Power BI Report Server